geotools/geotools/docs/user/library/main/data.rst

 DataUtilities
 -------------

-Working with GIS data can be difficulty.
+Working with GIS data can be difficult.
 Working with the number of classes in the GeoTools library can also be a bit intimidating.
-The **DataUtilitis** a facade classes which can help simplify common data wrangling chores.
+The **DataUtilities** a facade classes which can help simplify common data wrangling chores.

 In almost all cases the methods for this class act as a front end for the classes provided by gt-main.
 This documentation makes note of the classes used internally so you can learn how the library is put together and can go look for more control if needed.